jayprophit/knowledge-base/temp_reorg/docs/ai/parallel_processing.md

     # Submit tasks
     futures = [executor.submit(process_item, i) for i in range(5)]

-    # Process results as they complete
+    # Process results as they complete:
     for future in futures:
         print(future.result())
 ```